-A picture my parents snapped of the smelt –
+A picture my parents snapped of the smelts:

 What Are Smelt?

-Smelt are a small fish (approximately 6 inches or so in length) with a silvery/slightly green-ish exterior and white flesh inside.
+Smelt is a small fish (approximately 6 inches or so in length) with a silvery or slightly green-ish exterior and white flesh inside.
 Here in Canada, they are quite common in the North Atlantic ocean, where they are a popular food source for other fish species, like salmon.

-This is a picture shot by my parents of the capelin rolling in one summer –
+This is a picture shot by my parents of the capelin washing ashore at Bellevue Beach, Newfoundland one summer:

 I grew up eating smoked capelin.
 Quite tasty as well!
 I remember my grandfather would dry them outside in the sun where they were in season.
 Such lovely memories.

-So, when I was given these smelt, I was quite the happy lady!!
+So, when I was given these smelts, I was quite the happy lady!!

-- Clean your smelt (if not already done so by removing their heads and entrails.
-Then, rise well with fresh water and pat dry.
+- Clean your smelts (if not already done so by removing their heads and entrails.
+Then rinse well with fresh water and pat dry.

-- Add a few smelt to the flour mixture, close bag and shake to coat, shaking off excess flour.
-Continue until all smelt are well coated.
+- Add a few smelt to the flour mixture, close the bag and shake to coat.
+Once coated, remove and shake off excess flour.
+Continue until all smelts are well coated.

-- Heat some oil in a cast iron skillet and fry smelts (fry in batches).
+- Heat some vegetable oil or avocado oil in a cast-iron skillet and cook smelts on both sides (cook in batches).

-- Enjoy the fried smelt with a sprinkle of fresh parsley, grated lemon and serve with plenty of lemon wedges.
+- Drain smelts of excess grease on a paper towel-lined plate.
+Serve the fried smelts with a sprinkle of fresh parsley, grated lemon and serve with plenty of lemon wedges.